 To organise your first Working Group meeting, you can simply submit details of the meeting as you would with a regular Research Paper presentation, but indicate the session type as ‘Working Group’.
 Once a few of these meetings have been held, details of your Working Group will be displayed below.

 ‘Building and Sustaining Active Research Collaborations with Teachers of Mathematics’ Working Group

 Many researchers are deeply concerned with ensuring they have opportunities to work with and involve teachers in the process of doing, and engaging with the findings, of mathematics education research.
-The current educational landscape in which teaching schools and Maths Hubs are being encouraged to engage with and participate in more ‘research-informed’ practices offers a range of challenges but also opportunities to develop new collaborative ways of working.
+The current educational landscape in which, research schools, teaching schools and Maths Hubs are being encouraged to engage with, and participate in, more ‘research-informed’ practices offers a range of challenges but also opportunities to develop new collaborative ways of working.
 The working group meets to share and discuss experiences, current projects and initiatives with a view to developing a range of resources that might inform and support future work.

 Working group meeting 1.
 Proceedings of the British Society for Research in Learning Mathematics 36(1).

 Working group meeting 2.
 Proceedings of the British Society for Research in Learning Mathematics 36(2).